ird1natris/NetArch-AutoGen/README.md

-# 🌐 Network Diagram Generator (Infrastructure as Code)
+# 🌐 NetArch-AutoGen – CI/CD-Based Network Diagram Generator

-A GitHub Actions-powered solution for generating professional network architecture diagrams using Python and [Diagrams by Mingrammer](https://diagrams.mingrammer.com/).
+**NetArch-AutoGen** is a GitHub Actions–powered tool that auto-generates professional **network architecture diagrams** using Python and [Diagrams by Mingrammer](https://diagrams.mingrammer.com/).
+Designed with Infrastructure-as-Code principles, it enables seamless, repeatable diagram generation as part of your CI/CD pipeline.

 ---

 ## 🔧 Features

-- Auto-generates network architecture diagrams via CI/CD
+- 🔁 **CI/CD Integration** – Automatically generates diagrams via GitHub Actions on demand or push
-- Uses Infrastructure as Code approach
+- 📐 **Infrastructure as Code** – Define your architecture logically using Python
-- Artifacts downloadable via GitHub Actions
+- 📤 **Downloadable Artifacts** – Output diagrams saved as PNGs and attached to each CI run
-- Includes public/private subnets, tiers, and hybrid on-prem setup
+- 🌐 **Supports Hybrid Topologies** – Visualize public/private subnets, multiple tiers, and on-prem components

 ---